 The Plutchik model contains two positive emotions: joy and trust, two ambivalent ones: surprise and expectation, and 4 rather, so to speak, negative: sadness, fear, disgust, and anger.
 Each of them has its meaning, leading the person into an action, praise, criticism, expectation, or surprise.
 We discuss these emotions one by one.

 Sentiment analysis of joy and sadness

 Joy and sadness are like black and white, sweet and sour or light and the darkness – a simple division into positive and negative.

-Sadness is opposite.
-It describes the loss, a sense of loneliness and the need of comfort, sometimes is even being referred to the person’s ask for help.
-Together with the joy it forms a contrasting pair in Plutchik’s emotion circle.
+Sadness is the opposite.
+It describes the loss, a sense of loneliness and the need for comfort, sometimes is even being referred to the person’s asking for help.
+Together with the joy, it forms a contrasting pair in Plutchik’s emotion circle.

-The results concerning sadness and joy do not have to be directly related to those obtained in the analysis of sentiment – which also shows that it is the result of many different emotions being expressed in the texts at the same time.
-We are able to tell you what possibly is behind the joy and sadness.
+The results concerning sadness and joy don’t have to be directly related to those obtained in the analysis of sentiment.
+Which also indicates that it is the result of many emotions being expressed in the texts at the same time.
+We can tell you what possibly is behind the joy and sadness.

 6 other basic emotions